Product assortment and price competition under multinomial logit demand

 Source: Working Paper

 Besbes, Omar, and Denis Saure.
-"Product assortment and price competition with informed consumers."
+"Product assortment and price competition under multinomial logit demand."
 Working Paper, Columbia University, July 2010.